Date input fields don't respect date format settings

 aah.. i tried those too, and some other tricks... but best I got was calendar-widget changing the field correctly (respecting dd-mm-yyyy) when I clicked a date.. but still, everytime I am adding new issue, or editing old one, the date in field gets defaulted in wrong order.

 I dont know ruby, so after hour of going through sources I just gave up :)

 #6 Updated by Stuart Cianos about 8 years ago

-#21 Updated by Jonas De Meulenaere about 1 month ago
+#21 Updated by Jonas De Meulenaere 3 months ago

 We're currently upgrading from Redmine 2.4.3 to 3.4.6.stable, and it strikes me that this input date formatting problem is around for so long.
 So for us, it got worse:

 - In 2.4.3 you get a calendar icon next to the input field.
 When selecting a date, it copies it in the input field in the format yyyy-MM-dd